 7. xCloud is coming to Xbox Series S

-At the start of next year, Microsoft is launching xCloud into Australia.
+Microsoft is launching xCloud into Australia, with the preview version now available by invitation only.
 It will be added into the features offered in a Game Pass Ultimate subscription at no additional cost.
-It allows you to stream next-generation Xbox games from "the cloud" to a screen.
+It allows you to stream next-generation Xbox games from "the cloud" to a variety of screen types.
 In this situation, the internal power of the device doesn't matter.

 What about Xbox Series X?

 As mentioned, there are no new Xbox Series X consoles available through legitimate avenues in Australia.
 (Stuff the scalpers!)
-However, more are expected in the new year.
+However, more are expected in the months to come.
 If you're not convinced that the Xbox Series S is for you, keep an eye on our Xbox Series X buyer's guide.